Hell and High Water

 The only thing I miss about the old DVD is its interactive press book feature, which gave us goofy publicity articles about Bella Darvi’s tight sweaters and ‘exclusive’ comments from accomplished actor David Wayne, whose part is scarcely more than a walk-on.

 Repeated from the older DVD is a full-length Biography episode lauding the career of the dependable Richard Widmark.
 An artwork-only teaser is included, along with the original trailer that hypes the new CinemaScope process.
-The text on the over-hyped trailer shouts like a carnival barker: “CinemaScope – the Miracle you see without special glasses!”
+The over-hyped text shouts like a carnival barker: “CinemaScope – the Miracle you see without special glasses!”
 Julie Kirgo’s liner notes tell the whole tale of Fuller & Zanuck’s face-off with none other than J. Edgar Hoover, who according to Fuller tried unsuccessfully to dictate the content of Pickup on South Street.

 I saw Sam Fuller from afar for only one day on the set of 1941, where he played a general in charge of ‘Interceptor Command.’
 We rented Hell and High Water at Greg Jein’s miniature shop, along with a pile of relevant war movies for research purposes.
 When he found out that we had a 16mm Technicolor ‘Scope print of Hell and High Water, Spielberg collected the print and threw it in the trunk of his green Mercedes-Benz, to see at home.
 Be he didn’t send it back to Films Incorporated.
 After it had been checked out for weeks, the studio apparently made some separate arrangement that allowed the director to keep the print.
-This, I presume is the same print that Fuller mentions in his autobiography when he talks about being shown the Hell and High Water shipping case — in the trunk of Spielberg’s car!
+This I presume is the same print that Fuller mentions in his autobiography when he talks about being shown the Hell and High Water shipping case — in the trunk of Spielberg’s car!

 Movie: Very Good